nickzuber/jaz/README.md

 that web page, ultimately providing a smooth page transition.

 ##Testing
-For testing, all of the required files are located in the `/test` directory.
+While Jaz by itself is a standalone software, some tools and utilities are used for building and testing purposes.
+All of the required files are located in the `/test` directory for testing.
 Any dependencies will already be integrated into the test code, but for reference and documentation they will be listed below:
 #####Dependencies
  - RequireJS - http://requirejs.org/